narengan/cis/how-to.md

 Optionally, the following can also be configured:
  * **Proxy**: Route traffic through IBM's performance and metrics service.
  * **Session Affinity**: Always route through the same performance and metrics instance.
+This is only available if proxy is enabled.
  * **TTL**: Time to live (TTL) of the DNS entry for the IP address returned by this load balancer.
-This only applies to unproxied load balancers.
+This only applies to unproxied load balancers, otherwise it defaults to Automatic.
  * **Region Pools**: A mapping of region/country codes to a list of pools (ordered by their failover priority) for the given region.
 Any regions not explicitly defined will fall back to using default pools.